-ROSS GUBERMAN is the president of Legal Writing Pro LLC, a training and consulting firm.
-From Alaska and Hawaii to Paris and Hong Kong, he has conducted close to two thousand programs on three continents for prominent law firms, for judges and courts, and for dozens of agencies, corporations, and associations.
+ROSS GUBERMAN is the president of Legal Writing Pro LLC and the founder of BriefCatch LLC.
+From Alaska and Hawaii to Paris and Hong Kong, Ross has conducted thousands of workshops on three continents for prominent law firms, judges, agencies, corporations, and associations.
 His workshops are among the highest rated in the world of professional legal education.

 Ross holds degrees from Yale, the Sorbonne, and the University of Chicago Law School.

-Ross’s Point Made: How to Write Like the Nation’s Top Advocates is an Amazon bestseller that reviewers have praised as a “tour de force,” “a must for the library of veteran litigators,” and “an indispensable tool” filled with “practical, trenchant advice.”
-Point Made has sold tens of thousands of copies and is now in its second edition.
-Ross is also the author of Point Taken: How to Write Like the World’s Greatest Judges, which Court Review called “the best book . . . by far . . . about judicial writing.”
-He has also coauthored Deal Struck: The World’s Best Drafting Tips with Gary Karl and created the online contracts editor ContractCatch.
+Ross’s Point Made: How to Write Like the Nation’s Top Advocates is an Amazon bestseller that reviewers have praised as a “tour de force” and “a must for the library of veteran litigators.”
+Ross also wrote Point Taken: How to Write Like the World’s Greatest Judges, which Court Review called “the best book . . . by far . . . about judicial writing.”
+He coauthored Deal Struck: The World’s Best Drafting Tips with Gary Karl and created the online contracts editor ContractCatch.

-Ross is a “Trusted Adviser” for the Professional Development Consortium and a consultant for Caren Stacy’s OnRamp Fellowship.
+Ross is a founding “Trusted Adviser” for the Professional Development Consortium and consults for Caren Stacy’s OnRamp Fellowship.
 He is often quoted in such publications as The New York Times and American Lawyer.

-He also won the Legal Writing Institute’s 2016 Golden Pen award for making “an extraordinary contribution to the cause of good legal writing.”
+Ross won the Legal Writing Institute’s 2016 Golden Pen award for making “an extraordinary contribution to the cause of good legal writing.”
 He was also honored as one of the 2016 Fastcase 50 for legal innovators, and his Twitter feed has been named to the ABA’s Best Law Twitter list.

 A Minnesota native, Ross lives with his wife and two children outside Washington, DC.
 Family travel has taken them everywhere from Argentina and Bhutan to Greenland and Zambia.